 Burdick has a rich tradition of educating the whole child and is one of the few Milwaukee Public Schools that offers a full compliment of fine arts and physical education classes.
-Students at Burdick receive a quality, rigorous education in Music, Art, and Physical Education.
-In addition to having specialist teachers on site full time, Burdick also offers students band, chorus, and percussion instrumental lessons.
+Students at Burdick receive a quality, rigorous education in academics, Music, Art, and Physical Education.

 The staff and students of Burdick partner with the Milwaukee Symphony Orchestra as part of the nationally recognized ACE (Arts in Community Education) Program.
 The ACE program offers Burdick students unprecedented exposure to arts and cultural experiences.
 Burdick has been designated an Exemplary Arts School by the Wisconsin Alliance for the Arts; it has also been recognized for its support of music education and instruction by the Civic Music Association.

 Burdick students are regular participants in the Wisconsin School Music Association State Festivals.
 In addition, Burdick is known for it’s enjoyable winter and spring musical concerts.

 Led by Ms. Akin,Burdick offers a Science, Technology, Engineering, and Mathematics curriculum which incorporates Green/Environmental education for students in all grades.
 Burdick has a green playground and a greenhouse.
 Students have the opportunity to learn, understand and discuss academic content related to several of the components of the green playground and STEAM (STEM) learning opportunities.
 The greenhouse and outdoor classroom provides highly motivational and hands-on opportunities for young students to learn basic sequencing skills, such as the water cycle and life cycle of a plant.
 Older students better understand and discuss more complex processes such as global warming and decomposition.
 Students of all ages learn and use new vocabulary and concepts.